Energy-Based Models for Continual Learning: Related Work

-\textbf{Replay methods.} To preserve knowledge, replay methods periodically rehearse previous information during training \citep{robins1995catastrophic}.
+\textbf{Replay methods.} To preserve knowledge, replay methods periodically rehearse previous information during training \citep{robins1995catastrophic,rebuffi2017icarl,aljundi2019online,chaudhry2019tiny}.
 Exact or experience replay based methods store data from previous tasks and revisit them when training on new tasks.
-Although straightforward, such methods face critical non-trivial questions, such as how to select the data to be stored and how to use them \citep{lopez2017gradient,hou2019learning,wu2019large,mundt2020wholistic}.
-An alternative is to generate the replayed data.
-In~\citep{shin2017continual}, a generative model is sequentially trained to generate samples of previous tasks.
+Although straightforward, such methods face critical non-trivial questions, such as how to select the data to be stored and how to use them \citep{lopez2017gradient,hou2019learning,wu2019large,chaudhry2019efficient,mundt2020wholistic,pan2020continual}.
+An alternative is to generate the replayed data~\citep{shin2017continual}.
 While both types of replay can mitigate forgetting, an important disadvantage is that they are computationally relatively expensive.
 Additionally, storing data might not always be possible while incrementally training a generative model is a challenging problem in itself \citep{lesort2019generative,vandeven2020brain}.

-In contrast, we propose EBMs for continual learning that reduce catastrophic forgetting without requiring knowledge of task-identity, without gradually restricting the model’s learning capabilities, and without using stored data.
+In contrast, we propose EBMs for CL that reduce catastrophic forgetting without requiring knowledge of task-identity, without restricting the model’s learning capabilities, and without using stored data.